-Linux Mint 17 (based on Ubuntu 14.04) was released before the Summer, but I finally got around to upgrading from Linux Mint 13.
-I was previously running PostgreSQL 9.0 / PostGIS 2.0, and it was time to upgrade those as well.
-If you are upgrading from previous version of PostgreSQL/PostGIS and have data you want to bring over to your new cluster, you have to begin with a dump of your old data:
+I recently upgraded Linux Mint to version 18.
+As with the previous time I upgraded the OS, I wanted to upgrade PostgreSQL and PostGIS as well.
+If you are upgrading from a previous version of PostgreSQL/PostGIS and have data you want to bring over to your new cluster, you have to begin with a dump of your old data.
+In the terminal:

 After that the next step for me was installing Linux Mint 17.
-If you’re not installing/upgrading an OS, your next step might involve going straight to installing/upgrading PostgreSQL 9.3/PostGIS 2.1.
+If you’re not installing/upgrading an OS, your next step might involve going straight to installing/upgrading PostgreSQL 9.5/PostGIS 2.2.
 If you are not yet using the

 ubuntugis-unstable PPA, go ahead and set that up.
-This will give you access to the latest PostGIS, GDAL/OGR drivers, SpatiaLite, QGIS, etc. In spite of the name, the repository is very stable and AFAICT is what all geolinux geeks are using.
+This will give you access to the latest PostGIS, GDAL/OGR drivers, SpatiaLite, QGIS, etc. In spite of the name, the repository is very stable and widely used.

 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable sudo add-apt update